connor-lynchh/CMPM-169-Team-Project-Group-8/README.md

-# BRENDAN's PROJECT IDEA
+# Description:
-Brendan's idea of how this will look
+The EerieWatch Web Portal is an interactive storytelling interface.
+You are an employee at the company known as EerieWatch, and your job is to read and flag online descriptions of supernatural activity.
+As you interact with these stories, you may see news reports related to your activity appear on the left panel of the home page.
+Some (not all) stories may update after you have interacted with them, so try checking on them again to see how things turned out!

-1. start at Homepage (describes company, job, or whatever)
+# Instructions:
-3. Homepage can go to blog A, blog B, blog V
+Any username and password will grant you access to the site.
+From there, you should see links to different web pages.
+Click the links to read the stories!
+Flag stories for review if you believe the supernatural elements described might be worth investigating.
+Otherwise, simply mark them as read.

-4. blog A/B/C can go to Homepage maybe play around with simple javascript so you can check off a blog to say that it was read when a blog is flagged it CAN cause a blog to change if it uses the javascript file from blog 3 as an example.
-Just needs to change it to review# with # being your blog number
+## Blog Authors

-## Blog Roles
+1. The Mystery of the S.S.
+Eternity: Kayla
-1. Kayla
+2. I saw strange creatures in my Studio: Atal
-2. Atal
+3. Game Reviews Daily: Adrian
-3. Brendan | Homepage
+4. The Empty Houses: Brendan
-4. Connor | Homepage
+5. Deep in the Woods: Connor
-5. Nathan
+6. Skinwalker heard by Waifu: Nathan
-6. Nathan
+7. Gold & Jules: Adrian
-7. Adrian
+8. Mayonaise National Park: Nathan
-8. Adrian
+9. Ask Tech Support: Adrian

-9. Adrian
+Homepage: Adrian, Brendan, Connor